May 20, 2010

 Surely there are conceptual differences between the two images and statements, but I questioned the strength of pencil type vs. vector type (type of computer origin).
 Because the flyer would end up on doorsteps, I was concerned the sketched typography appeared too grungey and almost underground.
 Therefore, I replaced the pencil type with vector type.
 Is this post hypocritical?

 If you happen to think this was an unwise move, let me know why.
-I may be stubborn, but I always like feedback.
+I always appreciate feedback.

 Final Result